A bizarre cross between a hovercraft and an airplane,

 "The vessel will be able to travel in ground-effect at a height of about 20 feet above the water surface for its most economical mode of operation, but will also be capable of entering free-flight and flying at an altitude of 20,000 feet."

-If this craft's development proceeds unimpeded, then the military dream of "deployment of one division in five days anywhere in the world" would be realized.
-You can run but you can't hide.
-The Wingship's potential for strategic lift is almost unlimited.
-What's more, its operating efficiency (delivering cargo per consumed fuel) is 44% better than modern cargo airplanes!
+If this craft's development proceeds unimpeded, then the military dream of the "deployment of one division in five days anywhere in the world" has a chance to be realized.
+You could run from this ship, but you would not be able to hide.
+The Wingship's potential for strategic lift will be almost unlimited.
+What's more, its operating efficiency (the amount of cargo divided by the consumed fuel) will be 44 per cent better than modern cargo airplanes!

-Wingship is an achievable technology, and even if a smaller but successful prototype will be built (perhaps with Russian / American cooperation?) - it might open a new era in transportation, the exciting blend of sea and air travel.
-For now, we only see larger and larger cruise ships and airliners being built, without much consideration for operating efficiency.
+The Wingship seems to be an achievable technology, and if a successful prototype will ever get to be built (perhaps smaller in size, or as a Russian-American joint effort) - it could potentially open the new era in transportation: the exciting blend of sea and air travel, both efficient and unutterably cool.
+At this point in time, though, we only see plans for building larger and larger cruise ships and bigger airliners, without much consideration for operating efficiency.

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"